ibm-cloud-docs/messages-for-rabbitmq/howto-getting-connection-strings.md

 {:tip: .tip}

-# Getting Credentials and Connection Strings
+# Creating Users and Getting Connection Strings
 {: #connection-strings}

 In order to connect to {{site.data.keyword.messages-for-rabbitmq_full}}, you need some users and some connection strings.
 Connection Strings for your deployment are displayed on the _Dashboard Overview_, in the _Connections_ panel.